architect/arc.codes/public/guides/upgrade.md

   - `params` is now `pathParameters`
     - Still an object containing any URL params, if defined in your HTTP function's path (e.g. `foo` in `GET /:foo/bar`)
   - `query` is now `queryStringParameters`
-    - Still an object containing any any query params if present in the client request
+    - Still an object containing any query params if present in the client request
   - Note: the `request` signature change is fully papered over with `@architect/functions`; if you are already using `@architect/functions` as your HTTP functions' handlers, you don't have to change anything, but you will need to upgrade to version `^3.3.0`

 #### `response` breaking changes: